 The policies and procedures contained in this handbook have been carefully prepared and presented so that it will be of great value in helping you to adjust to our school and to become an integral part of it.
+All Dunklin R-5 School Board Policies can be found on the Dunklin R-5 School District website.
 The ultimate purpose of education is to help each student become an effective citizen in a democracy.
 To develop and accept the responsibilities and obligations of good citizenship will help us participate in the world of tomorrow.
 We hope that you will participate in our varied activities and there find those things within our school which will prepare you to live a better life and finally take your place in a complex society.
 Remember that your success at Herculaneum High School will be directly proportional to your efforts.